What are Dentures?

 Regardless of the type of dentures you have, all dentures must be cared for in a specific way.
 Dentures need to be cleaned daily.
 Bacteria, plaque, and tartar can still build up on the denture and harm the existing teeth and gums surrounding them.

-You can clean your dentures by taking them out of your mouth, running water over them, then using a denture brush or a very soft toothbrush thoroughly brush the dentures.
+You can clean your dentures by taking them out of your mouth, running water over them, then using a denture brush or a very soft toothbrush to thoroughly brush the dentures.
 You can use mild soap or denture cleaner to sufficiently clean them.
 Avoid using unspecific cleaners, toothpaste, or electric toothbrushes to clean your dentures as they are rough and can damage the dentures.